Mohammed bin Faisal Al Saud: Business activities

-Mohammed bin Faisal began to involve in business after his resignation.
-During this period he financially supported a study about the feasibility of bringing Antarctic icebergs to Mecca.
+Mohammed bin Faisal began to be involved in business after his resignation.
+During this period, he financially supported a study about the feasibility of bringing Antarctic icebergs to Mecca.
 He established a firm for this goal, Iceberg Transport International.
 On 17 October 1977, he presented his proposal at a conference in London.
 His plan was the most promising scheme discussed at the conference.
 However, the findings of the study indicated that it was not feasible, since no iceberg could survive if it passes the equator.

 His most significant investments were in the fields of banking and finance, making him one of the pioneers in Islamic banking.
 Prince Mohammed was the founder of the Faisal Islamic Bank of Egypt that was established in Cairo in 1977.
 The bank was officially launched in 1979.
 The Sudan branch of the bank was also opened in 1977.
 The reason for his investments in Egypt instead of his native Saudi Arabia was the sceptical approach of the Saudi royal family towards the Islamic banking initiatives.

-He cofounded Dar Al Maal Al Islami Trust (DMI group) in 1981.
+Prince Mohammed cofounded Dar Al Maal Al Islami Trust (DMI group) in 1981.
 Other cofounders of the company included the following leading figures: Zayed bin Sultan Al Nahyan, Isa bin Salman Al Khalifa, Ibrahim Kamel, Mohammed Zia Ul Hak, and senior members of the Al Saud.
 The company was established in Geneva and is an international Islamic finance organization and a parent institution for 55 Islamic banks.
-The DMI group is a Bahamas-incorporated holding company with a portfolio of Islamic banks in Bahrain, Niger, Egypt and Pakistan.
-In Pakistan it was named as the Islamic Investment Company of Pakistan.
-In the mid-1980s his DMI group lost a significant market share in Egypt.
+It is a Bahamas-incorporated holding company.
+In Pakistan, the bank was named as the Islamic Investment Company of Pakistan.
+In the mid-1980s, his DMI group lost a significant market share in Egypt.

+Through his Turkish associate Ahmet Gürkan, who would be a deputy of the Justice and Development Party, Prince Mohammed held private meetings with the military President Kenan Evren, other generals who were part of the military council and Prime Minister Bülend Ulusu to establish a branch of the bank in Turkey.
+His attempts resulted in the start of the bank under the name Faisal Finans Kurumu (Faisal Finance Institution) in 1984.
+Salih Özcan, a member of the Muslim World League and a politician from the National Salvation Party, and Tevfik Paksu were also instrumental in the establishment of the bank in Turkey.

-Then he founded Faisal Private Bank in 1990 that is the pioneer banking institution in Islamic finance industry.
-Prince Mohammed was the chairman of its board of directors and of the Islamic Finance Group.
+Prince Mohammed founded Faisal Private Bank in 1990 which is the pioneer banking institution in Islamic finance industry.
+He was the chairman of its board of directors and of the Islamic Finance Group.
 Faisal Private Bank has several branches in different countries, including Switzerland.
 Its Switzerland branch was granted full banking license by the Swiss Federal Banking Commission (FINMA) in August 2006.
 Prince Mohammed was also the president of Jeddah-based Islamic Development Bank which was founded in 1975.

-In addition to banking sector, Prince Mohammed had other business enterprises.
+In addition to the banking sector, Prince Mohammed had other business enterprises.
 He was a shareholder of Saudi and Gulf Enterprise Ltd. based in Jeddah.